 -

-Parque das Nações - Just 15 days after the conclusion of World Expo-98, the “Parque das Nações” emerged at the site of the exhibition.
-Through urban rehabilitation, this once neglected and rough area transformed into one of Lisbon’s most prestigious neighborhoods.
+Parque das Nações - Merely 15 days following the conclusion of World Expo-98, “Parque das Nações” emerged at the exhibition site.
+Through urban rehabilitation, this once neglected and rugged area transformed into Lisbon’s most prestigious district.

-It boasts modern architecture, featuring cultural and business spaces from the Expo:…
+It boasts modern architecture, featuring cultural and business venues from the Expo: the Vasco da…

-- Parque das Nações - Just 15 days after the conclusion of World Expo-98, the “Parque das Nações” emerged at the site of the exhibition.
-Through urban rehabilitation, this once neglected and rough area transformed into one of Lisbon’s most prestigious neighborhoods.
+- Parque das Nações - Merely 15 days following the conclusion of World Expo-98, “Parque das Nações” emerged at the exhibition site.
+Through urban rehabilitation, this once neglected and rugged area transformed into Lisbon’s most prestigious district.

-It boasts modern architecture, featuring cultural and business spaces from the Expo: the Vasco da Gama Tower, the Meo Arena (formerly the Atlantic Pavilion), the Camoes Theater, the Oceanarium, the Lisbon pavilions, and the Lisbon International Fair (FIL).
+It boasts modern architecture, featuring cultural and business venues from the Expo: the Vasco da Gama Tower, the Meo Arena (formerly Atlantic Pavilion), the Camoes Theater, the Oceanarium, the Lisbon pavilions, and the Lisbon International Fair (FIL).

 The area is directly connected to the city center by Metro and train.
-Today, this new neighborhood in the eastern part of the city is home to a young, predominantly upper-middle-class population with excellent educational facilities.
-A remarkable success, indeed!
+Today, this new neighborhood in the eastern part of the city is home to a predominantly young, upper-middle-class population with excellent educational facilities.
+A remarkable success, isn’t it?

 - Alfama - As Lisbon’s oldest historical neighborhood, Alfama is an ancient Medina with narrow streets and small rows.
 During the Arab period from the 8th to the 12th century, it served as a perfect defensive system.

-Following the Christian reconquest, the Morisco population of Alfama relocated to the “Mouraria” quarter.
-Discover the enchanting Alfama – a place rich in Portuguese history and authenticity.
+After the Christian reconquest, the Morisco population of Alfama relocated to the “Mouraria” quarter.
+Discover the enigmatic Alfama – a place rich in Portuguese history and authenticity.
 The most distinctive and charismatic Portuguese music, Fado, originated here in this humble quarter.
 It is imbued with the Portuguese melancholy known as “saudade.”

-Cidade Baixa - Baixa, Lisbon’s downtown, is a must-visit.
+- Cidade Baixa - Baixa, Lisbon’s downtown, is a must-visit.
 The architecture of this area reveals the impact of the devastating earthquake of 1755.
-The disaster altered the Portuguese mindset and approach to city planning.
+The disaster altered the Portuguese mindset and city planning approach.
 Marquis de Pombal, the statesman responsible for Lisbon’s reconstruction, anticipated future catastrophes by designing wider streets and squares.
-Economic and social changes also emerged after the earthquake.
+Economic and social changes also emerged post-earthquake.

-This is the site of Lisbon’s harbors and shipyards.
-It was from here that Portuguese seamen of the 15th and 16th centuries set sail to explore sea routes around the world.
+This is where Lisbon’s harbors and shipyards were located.
+From here, Portuguese seamen of the 15th-16th centuries set sail to explore sea routes worldwide.
 This was Portugal’s glorious Golden Age, with wealth flowing into Lisbon from the colonies.

-Parque Eduardo VII - At the top of “Parque Eduardo VII,” named in honor of the English king, one can enjoy a magnificent view of the city.
-It is the perfect place to understand why Lisbon is called the city of the seven hills and the reason for the name “Baixa” of Lisbon.
-Here, discussions about the Portugal/England relationship, with all their treaties and alliances, and the English influence on the transformation of the Portuguese colony Brazil into a new independent state, are held.
+- Parque Eduardo VII - At the summit of “Parque Eduardo VII,” named in honor of the English king, one can enjoy a breathtaking view of the city.
+It is the perfect spot to understand why Lisbon is called the city of the seven hills and the reason behind the name “Baixa” of Lisbon.
+Here, discussions about the Portugal/England relationship, with all their treaties and alliances, and the English influence on transforming the Portuguese colony Brazil into a new independent state, are held.

-Chiado - The tour concludes on another Lisbon hill.
+- Chiado - The tour concludes on another Lisbon hill.
 There is an encounter with two districts that are both similar and distinct.
-The Chiado neighborhood is a hub of art and culture, where the majority of Lisbon’s theaters are located, along with some of the oldest bookstores in the modern world.
-Bairro Alto is renowned as the most bohemian quarter of the city.
-On weekends, its streets are filled with hundreds of young people enjoying their leisure time.
+The Chiado neighborhood is a hub of art and culture, home to the majority of Lisbon’s theaters and some of the oldest bookstores in the modern world.
+Bairro Alto is renowned as the city’s most bohemian quarter.
+On weekends, its crossroads are filled with hundreds of young people enjoying their leisure time.

 - Customizable itinerary